sammybammy52/Laravel-ice-and-fire-REST-API/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Delete Book
-To delete a book, send a DELETE request to the URL endpoint above, where :id is the id of the specific book you want to delete
+To delete a book, send a DELETE request to the URL endpoint below, where :id is the id of the specific book you want to delete
 ### Method: DELETE
 >```
 >http://localhost:8000/api/v1/books/:id